-Mastery of each student learning outcome listed below is indicated by a grade of "C" or better on each component of the corresponding measures listed in the tables (below).
-Students are required to track their progress towards meeting each learning outcome and must make an appointment with the instructor for any grade less than a" C".
-The instructor will suggest strategies to help you establish competence and knowledge in these areas.
+Mastery of each student-learning outcome listed below is indicated by a grade of C or better on each component of the corresponding measures listed in the table.
+Students are required to track their progress towards meeting each learning outcome and must make an appointment with the instructor for any grade equal to or less than a C. The instructor will suggest strategies to help you establish competence and knowledge in these areas.

-Students should track their progress towards meeting each learning outcome by listing their grades on the tables below over the course of the semester.
+Students should track their progress towards meeting each learning outcome by listing their grades on the table below over the course of the semester.